IBM/dbb-git-migration-modeler/docs/AdvancedInformation.md

 applications: []
 ~~~~

-When running the Migration Modeler with these Applications Mapping files, all the artifacts found in the input datasets (CATMAN.COBOL, CATMAN.COPY and CATMAN.BMS) will be assigned to the Catalog Manager application, and artifacts found in APPs.COPYLIB and APPS.INCLIB will be assigned to the special application called *UNASSIGNED*.
+When running the Migration Modeler with these Applications Mapping files, all the artifacts found in the input datasets (CATMAN.COBOL, CATMAN.COPY and CATMAN.BMS) will be assigned to the Catalog Manager application, and artifacts found in APPS.COPYLIB and APPS.INCLIB will be initially assigned to the special application called *UNASSIGNED*.

 ### Working with source code that is known to be shared